-Curricula Offered.-Three curricula are offered on the Los Angeles campus-Agricultural Production, Agricultural Management, and four majors in the Plant Science curriculum; namely, botany, floriculture and ornamental horticulture, general horticulture, and subtropical horticulture (for requirements see sections under the College of Agriculture and the departments of Botany, Subtropical Horticulture, and Floriculture and Ornamental Horticulture).
-For requirements of the major in botany in the College of Letters and Science see sections under the College of Letters and Science and the Department of Botany.
+Majors Offered.-Four majors are offered on the Los Angeles campus: the majors in general horticulture, subtropical horticulture, and floriculture and ornamental horticulture in the plant science curriculum of the College of Agriculture (for requirements see sections under the College of Agriculture and the departments of Subtropical Horticulture, and Floriculture and Ornamental Horticulture) and the major in botany in the College of Letters and Science (for requirements see sections under the College of Letters and Science and the Department of Botany).

-Preparation for Other Majors in the Plant Science Curricula and for Other Curricula in the College of Agriculture.-See the BULLETIN OF THE COLLEGE OF AGRICULTURE and consult the appropriate advisers for students in agriculture.
+Preparation for Other Majors in the Plant Science Curriculum and for Other Curricula in the College of Agriculture.-See the PROSPECTUS OF THE COLLEGE OF AGRICULTURE and consult the appropriate advisers for students in agriculture.